[Mount Chokai-Tobishima Geopark: Yurihonjo Edition] See the geological layers from when Japan was part of the Eurasian continent

 Approximately 9m tall.
 The golden shining "Akata Buddha" ©Akita Prefecture

-Hasedera Temple is said to have been founded in 1775 by Zen priest Zesan of the Soto sect, and was a place of prayer for the Kameda domain, which ruled the area during the Edo period.
-The principal image, the standing Eleven-Headed Kannon Bodhisattva , was destroyed along with the Great Buddha Hall in a great fire in 1888 (Meiji 21).
-The current Kannon statue was restored in 1892 with a donation from a philanthropist, and the Great Buddha Hall was also rebuilt in 1893 (Meiji 26).
-Hasedera Temple is the 8th temple of the Thirty-Three Kannon Pilgrimage in Akita Prefecture, and the Eleven-Headed Kannon Bodhisattva is a designated cultural property of Yurihonjo City.
+Hase-dera Temple is said to have been founded in 1775 by Zen Master Zesan of the Soto sect, and served as a place of prayer for the Kameda Domain, which ruled this area during the Edo period.
+The principalimage, a standing statue of the Eleven-Headed Kannon Bodhisattva, was destroyed along with the Great Buddha Hall in a great fire in 1888 (Meiji 21).
+The current Kannon statue was restored in 1892 through a donation from a benefactor, and the Great Buddha Hall was also rebuilt in 1893 (Meiji 26).
+Hase-dera Temple is the 8th temple on the Akita Prefecture Thirty-Three Kannon Pilgrimage, and the Eleven-Headed Kannon Bodhisattva statue is a designated cultural property of Yurihonjo City.

 Hasedera Temple